Europe's summer travel strikes: Everything you need to know

 Spain: Daily strikes from airline staff

-On 7 June, Spanish Union of Airline Pilots (Sepla) called for strikes against Air Europa, Spain’s third largest airline.
+On 19 June, Spanish Union of Airline Pilots (Sepla) began a third round of strikes against Air Europa, Spain’s third largest airline, after a verbal deal reached on 8 June over pay and working conditions fell through.

-Though they have yet to announce the exact dates, it will happen sometime between 19 June - 2 July.
+The two-week walkout will last until 2 July,and has so far led to flight cancellations and delays.
+However, pilots and airlines are obligated to maintain a minimum number of flights during strikes in Spain.

 The strike is taking place every week day and there are no signs of a breakthrough in talks so far.